meta4creations/post-duplicator/readme.txt

 3. **Bulk Duplication**: Select multiple posts using checkboxes, choose "Duplicate" from the Bulk Actions dropdown, then configure each post individually
 4. **Customize Settings**: Edit title, slug, status, author, date, post type, featured image, and parent for each duplicate
 5. **Configure Defaults**: Go to Settings > Post Duplicator to set default status, author, date, and title/slug suffixes
+6. **Configure Post Types**: Go to Settings > Post Duplicator > Post Types to control which post types can be duplicated and which appear in the "Post Type" dropdown menu

 **Default Settings:**